PenguinSnail/Quick-Back/README.md

 `-d, --destination <path>`: This  option will change the destination for `quick-back` to back up **to** to `<path>`, which can be either a directory or a special `/dev/XXX` device.
 If `<path>` is a `/dev/XXX` device it must already have a filesystem and be mountable.
 If `<path>` is a directory, it must be a mountpoint, if it isn't a mountpoint the script will not run.

-`-e, --exclude <path>`: This option can exclude one aditional path from the backup and can only be used once.
+`-e, --exclude <path>`: This option excludes aditional paths relative to the source directory.
+Multiple paths can be excluded if multiple option flags are used.

 `-v, --verbose`: This option runs `quick-back` in verbose mode, displaying every file being modified on the backup